 Urgent Care for Muscle Strains Q&A

 A muscle strain can happen when it is stretched or torn as a result of excessive use, improper use, or sudden activity.
 Pain, edema, weakness, stiffness, and trouble moving the affected area are all common symptoms of a strained muscle.
 Muscle strains can result in additional damage and chronic discomfort if they are not treated.
 An urgent care center can offer treatment for a muscle strain that can reduce discomfort and inflammation, increase range of motion and flexibility, and hasten healing time.
 At Columbia Urgent Care Clinic, we offer treatment for muscle strains.
 For more information, contact us or schedule an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR and Tigard OR.
+We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.

 Table of Contents: